Fried hard-boiled eggs are buttery, crispy and delicious. They are wonderful as a snack, as a breakfast, or as a salad topping.

 It’s easy!
 Scroll down to the recipe card for the detailed instructions.
 Here are the basic steps:

 Take boiled eggs, cut them in half, and saute them in butter on both sides until golden brown.
 They come out so delightful: warm and buttery, soft yet crispy.

 I season them very simply, with salt and black pepper.
-Paprika would probably enhance their flavor.
+Paprika or even smoked paprika would probably enhance their flavor.
 But I find it unnecessary.
-Scroll down to the recipe card for detailed instructions.

 How to serve them?

 Fried hard-boiled eggs make a perfect snack or a great breakfast.
 And they are also very good for lunch or dinner, as a salad topping.

 Sometimes I make a cobb salad and use these eggs instead of the old boring hard-boiled eggs!

 You can, for 3-4 days in the fridge, in a sealed container.
 But if you’ve used hard-boiled eggs that already spent a few days in the fridge, take that into account.
 Reheat the leftovers very gently, in the microwave on 50% power.